renoust/talipot/doc/user/tutorial_intermediate.rst

 .. |icon_workspace_macros| image:: _images/icon_workspace_macros.png

-.. |icon_wsm_node_size_set| image:: ../../library/tulip-gui/resources/icons/20/set_node_size.png
+.. |icon_wsm_node_size_set| image:: ../../library/talipot-gui/resources/icons/20/set_node_size.png

-.. |icon_wsm_node_color_set| image:: ../../library/tulip-gui/resources/icons/20/set_node_color.png
+.. |icon_wsm_node_color_set| image:: ../../library/talipot-gui/resources/icons/20/set_node_color.png

-In this third tutorial, we will highlight some of the possibilities offered by Tulip for the analysis of multivariate datasets.
+In this third tutorial, we will highlight some of the possibilities offered by Talipot for the analysis of multivariate datasets.
 The dataset may already be familiar to the reader, as it was featured in the :ref:`workspace` section.
 The file may be downloaded :download:`here <./_documents/04cars_data.csv>`, and is available on the website `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/2004-cars-and-trucks-data/>`_.

-Note that originally, data was missing for some cars, and so in order to *clean* the file and avoid having to deal with problems when importing the file into Tulip, we chose the strategy of simply discarding those vehicles.
+Note that originally, data was missing for some cars, and so in order to *clean* the file and avoid having to deal with problems when importing the file into Talipot, we chose the strategy of simply discarding those vehicles.
 The resulting *cleaned* file consists of the vehicles for which all the information was available.

 In order to achieve that, we will produce a similar analysis to the one in the book *Interactive data visualization* (see pp. 35-40). [#footnote1]_

 In this case, we will ask ourselves a somewhat naive question when dealing with cars: Does an increased dealer/retail price mean a more efficient vehicle, meaning a higher MPG?

 Generating a *Scatter Plot 2D view*
 -----------------------------------

-* The first step is of course to import the data in Tulip.
+* The first step is of course to import the data in Talipot.
 Once the *Spreadsheet view* and *Node Link Diagram view* have been generated, we will close the latter, as it is not relevant to this analysis.

 .. image:: _images/tutorial03_01b.png